zpok3/Viva-New-Vegas-Unofficial-Wabbajack/README.md

 ## Installing the Wabbajack

+1. Download the latest version of the Wabbajack list from the [Releases](https://github.com/zpok3/Viva-New-Vegas-Unofficial-Wabbajack/releases) page.

-1. Create a folder outside of any default Windows folders (I recommend `C:\Modding\Viva New Vegas`) - this is where the list will be installed to.
+2. Create a folder outside of any default Windows folders (I recommend `C:\Modding\Viva New Vegas`) - this is where the list will be installed to.

-2. In the Wabbajack app select `Install From Disk`
+3. In the Wabbajack app select `Install From Disk`

-3. In the `Target Modlist` box, navigate to the location you downloaded `Viva.New.Vegas.wabbajack` to.
+4. In the `Target Modlist` box, navigate to the location you downloaded `Viva.New.Vegas.wabbajack` to.

-4. In the `Mod List Installation Location` box, select the folder you created in step one.
+5. In the `Mod List Installation Location` box, select the folder you created in step one.
 The resources download location should fill automatically - you can change it to another drive if you're short on space.

-5. Click the start button and wait for Wabbajack to finish.
+6. Click the start button and wait for Wabbajack to finish.

 # Post Installation Steps